-The JetBlue TrueBlue program best serves travelers based in East Coast and Florida cities (like Boston, New York City, Fort Lauderdale and Orlando) who primarily fly domestically and to the Caribbean.
-Joining the TrueBlue program will allow you to earn points for every dollar spent on JetBlue flights and JetBlue Getaways vacation packages.
-You can also earn points on Emirates and Hawaiian Airlines flights, as well as on hotel stays, car rentals and purchases with retail partners.
-Additional ways to earn include staying connected on social media, and for making purchases with a JetBlue credit card from American Express.
-You can use those points to cover the cost of future air travel on JetBlue or on Hawaiian Airlines, as well as the cost of JetBlue vacation packages.
+The JetBlue TrueBlue program best serves travelers based in East Coast cities like Boston, New York City and Fort Lauderdale and Orlando, Florida, who primarily fly domestically and to the Caribbean.
+Members earn points for every dollar spent on JetBlue flights and JetBlue Vacations packages.
+You can also earn points on flights booked with seven partner airlines, as well as on hotel stays, car rentals and purchases with retail partners like Amazon and through the ShopTrue retail portal.
+Earn even more by making purchases with one of the JetBlue credit cards from Mastercard.
+You can use those points to cover the cost of future air travel on JetBlue or Hawaiian Airlines, as well as the cost of JetBlue Vacations packages.

 Pros & Cons

-As a JetBlue TrueBlue member, you will earn points for every dollar spent on a JetBlue-operated flight or on a JetBlue Getaways vacation package (which is a bundle that includes JetBlue flights, hotel stays and sometimes car rentals or activities).
-You can also earn points by making purchases with a JetBlue Card from American Express.
-You can use those points to cover the base cost of air travel on JetBlue, or to pay for a JetBlue Getaways vacation package.
-You can also collect points by flying on JetBlue partner airlines Emirates, Hawaiian Airlines and Silver Airways, and redeem them for flights on JetBlue or Hawaiian Airlines.
-Additionally, you can collect points for hotel stays with partnering hotel programs, including Marriott Rewards and Hilton HHonors.
+As a JetBlue TrueBlue member, you will earn points for every dollar spent on JetBlue-operated flights or JetBlue Vacations packages (which bundle JetBlue flights and hotel stays).
+You can also earn points by making purchases with a JetBlue Card, JetBlue Plus Card or a JetBlue Business Card from Mastercard.
+You can use those points to cover the base cost of air travel on JetBlue or to pay for a JetBlue Vacations package.
+You can also collect points by flying on JetBlue partner airlines, including Emirates and South African Airways and redeem them for flights on JetBlue or Hawaiian Airlines.
+Additionally, you can collect points for hotel stays with partnering hotel programs, including Marriott Bonvoy and IHG Rewards Club.

 The Fine Print